Pattio/DeepSwarm/README.md

    ```sh
    touch train.py
    ```
-2. Create settings directory which contains default.yaml file.
-Alternatively you can run the script and instantly stop it, as this should automatically create settings directory which contains default.yaml file.
+2. Create settings directory which contains `default.yaml` file.
+Alternatively you can run the script and instantly stop it, as this should automatically create settings directory which contains `default.yaml` file

 3. Update the newly created YAML file to your dataset needs.
-The only two important changes you must make are: (1) change the loss function to reflect your task (2) change the shape of input and output nodes.
+The only two important changes you must make are: (1) change the loss function to reflect your task (2) change the shape of input and output nodes

 #### GitHub installation: